+2008.
 Hans is German.
 Competent, respected, liked.
-Two hundred American engineers were added to his team.
+A seventy-five American engineers were added to his team.
 He wants to introduce himself to the organization, especially to three new American direct reports.
 Hans flies over to Chicago.
 The four meet for dinner.
 It starts off fine.
-Until Hans brings up controversial topics.
-The Americans are not amused.
+Until Hans brings up topics which for the Americans are controversial.

 Hans is German, a senior-level manager, in a major, global German company.
 He is an excellent manager, very experienced, and a first-rate engineer.
 About 50 years old, Hans is married, and has two children.
 He is respected and liked.
 Hans is a good guy, a solid guy.